 Faux Stone Columns

 Although I have a few different techniques I use for replicating a Travertine marble, it has always brought a question to mind of which is it really?
-A stone or a marble?
+A?

 There are so many variations I have seen lately that it really should have a category all it’s own, but for the sake of this post I will call it a “faux stone” being that I am using one of my favorite faux stone products to replicate this particular travertine stone with anyway.